rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 dative, however, does not attest to an underlying set of six adnominal-person markers, instead there are only three markers that are frequently quoted in the grammars of the language.
 Hence the dative case of the possessive declension attests to a dearth of markers, as opposed to the surplus attested for the genitive case.
-Upon closer inspection of the Šaxmatov's attestation of 1SG and 2SG kin terms, it becomes apparent that 1SG kin terms indicate distinct, singular referents – usually elder than ego – and 2SG kin terms indicate shared-information referents that could be interpreted with little ambiguity by the merits of 2SG possessive declension or definite declension.
+Upon closer inspection of the Šaxmatovʺ's attestation of 1SG and 2SG kin terms, it becomes apparent that 1SG kin terms indicate distinct, singular referents – usually elder than ego – and 2SG kin terms indicate shared-information referents that could be interpreted with little ambiguity by the merits of 2SG possessive declension or definite declension.
 Finally, whereas 1SG special genitive marking appears wide-spread, the 2SG kin-term strategies are less so.
 Hence, it